 Crookes Valley Park, Crookes Valley Rd, Sheffield S10 1DJ

 Not exactly a cafe as it describes itself as a bar and restaurant, but The Dam House at Crookes Valley Park is a good one for all-year round after exploring the park.
 The Dam House overlooks the fishing lake in a tranquil setting.
+Not just this but, the park is just behind Weston Park Museum which is free and has an indoor picnic room!

 There’s seating in and outside, and inside you’ll find a very large space with plenty of tables.
 Highchairs, kids meals and toys/books are all available, and for food you can get anything from pizza to a Sunday carvery.
 TV’s are on and it can be busy when a popular football match is on, but it is a very family friendly place and little one’s are catered for.